open-zaak/open-zaak/docs/installation/configuration.rst

    f.
 Select component **Autorisaties API** and scope **autorisaties.lezen**.
    g.
 Click **Opslaan**

-4. Finally, Open Notificaties will check if Open Zaak is allowed to sent notifications (so we need to authorise Open Zaak for this):
+4. Finally, Open Notificaties will check if Open Zaak is allowed to send notifications (so we need to authorise Open Zaak for this):

    a.
 Navigate to **API Autorisaties > Applicaties**